bibleexchange/courses/tabernacle/110_brazen-altar-1.md

 ## Names Given to the Altar

+1. Altar of Shittim Wood, Exodus 27:1
-1. The Brazen Altar, Exodus 38:30
+2. The Brazen/Bronze Altar, Exodus 38:30
-2. "The Altar" by way of pre-eminance, Exodus 29:12
+3. "The Altar" by way of pre-eminance, Exodus 29:12
-3. Altar of Burnt Offering, Exodus 35:16
+4. Altar of Burnt Offering, Exodus 35:16
+5. The Altar that is by the Door of the Tabernacle, Leviticus 1:5
+6. My Altar, The Table of the Lord, Malachi 1:7; Lev.
+21:6,22
+7. Altar of the Lord, Malachi 2:13

 ## Materials Used in the Construction of the Altar